Graduation & Convocation

 Graduation/Conferral of Degrees at the University of Toronto takes place in November, March, and June.
 There is no ceremony in March; degrees are awarded in absentia.

-All Master's students at OISE preparing to graduate are required to submit an Application to Graduate form to the OISE Registrar's Office & Student Experience (ROSE) by the following dates:
+All Master's students at OISE preparing to graduate are required to submit an OISE Intent to Graduate form (OISE Graduate students do not use the request Graduation feature on ACORN) to the OISE Registrar's Office & Student Experience (ROSE) by the following dates:

 - June 15 - July 15 (If completing in the Summer session - November graduation)